heptarch/heptarch.github.io/drafts/demon.md

 She ducks into a culvert, unlocks a small service door, and lights the moderator lamp kept on a hook by the entrance.
 She summons the elevator, which clanks croakingly up like an oversized frog.
-It swallows her up, and she begins the slow journey down into the tunnels, the hum of coils and transformers getting louder.
+It swallows her, and begins the slow journey down to the tunnels; as the hum of coils and transformers getting louder, Susan feels as if she is entering another plane, where she is her true self and has infinite space to play.

 The frog disgorges her